Online Marriage and Family Therapy (MFT) Degree Programs

 • Critical thinking

-LMFTs and MFTs have the ability to work in many different locations due to their advanced training.
-These places include schools, health care offices, inpatient care facilities such as hospitals, outpatient care facilities, private practices, social service agencies, mental health centers and nursing care facilities.
+LMFTs and MFTs can work in different environments.
+These places include schools, healthcare offices, inpatient care facilities such as hospitals, outpatient care facilities, private practices, social service agencies, mental health centers, and nursing care facilities.

-MFTs are employed at all levels of the system, from entry-level workers to chief executives.
-No matter what level the role is, the overall duty is still fairly similar.
-LMFTS and MFTs help to implement sustainable health care practices for their companies and their clients.
-As MFTs advance their careers, there may be the opportunity to oversee company and community well-being.
-This includes designing treatment plans that encompass large groups of people.
+MFTs are employed at all levels, from entry-level workers to chief executives.
+No matter what level the role is, the overall duty remains fairly similar.
+LMFTS and MFTs help to implement sustainable healthcare practices for their companies and their clients.
+MFTs may advance in an organization to oversee company and community well-being, where duties can include developing treatment plans that encompass large groups of people.

 Doctorate in marriage and family therapy

 A doctorate in marriage and family therapy is the highest level of education that an MFT can achieve.
-Some students pursue this track because they want to conduct research, supervise therapists or work in academia.
-Others simply want to apply advanced principles and knowledge to their clinical practice.
-The doctorate may provide more career opportunities due to the additional education and fieldwork requirements.
+Some students pursue this track because they want to conduct research, supervise therapists, or work in academia.
+Others want to apply advanced principles and knowledge to their clinical practice.
+The doctorate may provide more career opportunities due to the additional education and internship requirements.

 Depending on the school, degree names and options vary.
 Examples include:

-• Doctor of Philosophy in Marriage and Family Therapy
+• Doctor of Philosophy (PhD) in Marriage and Family Therapy

 • Family Sciences Doctorate